Review: Field Day festival

 If you're already in London, public transport will be your best bet.
 Not the cheapest, but come on, we highly doubt you'll be in the mood for cycling or walking back after 10 hours of boogying!

 Meridian Water Station (overground) is the nearest train station to the festival.
-It's located in Zone 4, so if you're coming from Zone 1 the fair will set you back £2.80 one way during off-peak hours (peak hours are early in the morning and between 4.00pm and 7pm and'll set you back £3.90, but we highly doubt you'll be travelling during either of these times!).
+It's located in Zone 4, so if you're coming from Zone 1 the fare will set you back £2.80 one way if you pay via card or £5.90 if you pay in cash (ouch!).

-The nearest tube station is Tottenham Hale, which is located in Zone 3 and will also set you back £2.80 for one journey (yes they're the same, because London).
-You can then walk the 15 minutes from Tottenham Hale to the festival or get the 192 bus which'll set you back £1.50.
+The nearest tube station is Tottenham Hale, which is located in Zone 3 and will also set you back £2.80, the same as Zone 4 (£4.90 if you pay in cash), for one journey.
+You can then walk the 15 minutes from Tottenham Hale to the festival or get the 192 bus which will set you back £1.50.
 Gwaaan, you could do with the walk!

 So we're sure this comes as no surprise to anyone that London isn't the cheapest place on earth to find a roof for the night.